Options Cafe blog - options trading education and strategies

 Exit ReasonCountPercentageAvg P&L

-Over 78% of trades hit the 3% profit target.
+78% of trades hit the 3% profit target.
 The max hold exits are where the losses come from—when a stock doesn't bounce within 10 days, you're often sitting on a loss.
+The VIX filter helps reduce these losing max-hold exits.

 YearTradesWinsLossesWin %P&LProfit Factor